adamp-github/adamp-github.github.io/index.md

 ### AWS
 Started doing the sample questions for SA Pro and in some ways it wasn’t as tricky as I was expecting.
 ### Work
 Started building a ci pipeline with codebuild using github as a source.

 ## 27th April 2021 - Decompress
 ### LinkedIn Learning
 Completed the aws SA course by Tom Carpenter
 ### Work
 Looked into blue/green deployment on elastic beanstalk.
 Started the trusted advisor audit across the accounts.
 Reviewed current aws config settings in the corp account.
 ### Aws
-Got my score - 914!
-That means all three associate certs i scored over 900.
-Happy with that result.
-Requested i be put on the adv architecting on aws qa course for training.
+Got my score!
+That means for all three associate certs I've scored over 900.
+Requested I be put forward for the 'Advanced Architecting On AWS' QA course for training.

 ## 26th April 2021 - SysOps Certified
 ### Youtube
 Completed the last to CQ episodes
 ### Brainscape
 On the way to the exam went through the flashcards
 ### AWS
 The exam went okay it was nice to have a scratch sheet to write things and being in a climate controlled test office was much better than my previous online experience.
 I had plenty of time and finished early.
 The few questions that I flagged or wrote down to revisit I was able to return to and submit answers that I was happy with overall.
 ### LinkedIn Learning
 Completed the Shyam Raj
 Great for AWS Config settings
 RDS Event triggers
 Started Enterprise security by Sharif Nijim
-Idea around separation of duties Engineering has Root passwords / Security holds the MFA Hardware tokens 25th April 2021 - Road to SysOps
+Idea around separation of duties Engineering has Root passwords / Security holds the MFA Hardware tokens

+## 25th April 2021 - Road to SysOps
 Aws exam 30
 Bonso #6
 Monitoring section
 Maarek course - exam prep & monitoring
 Faqs
 Read study notes
 ### Udemy
 Completed  ‘AWS Certified SysOps Administrator Associate Practice Exam 5’ by Jon Bonso.
 Worryingly I didn’t do too well.